collocations.org

 empty

-‘Please, be my guest.’
-He gestured towards an empty chair.
+He gestured to an empty chair.

-row | set
+row

-a set of antique mahogany dining chairs
+a set of antique dining chairs

-VERB + CHAIR
+VERB + chair

 draw up, pull up

-‘Can I join you?’‘Yes, pull up a chair.’
+‘Can I join you?’
+‘Yes, pull up a chair.’

 pull out